freemanvt/propman/README.md

 var text = propMan.getProperty('propertyfile.properties','frontpage.blurb', {colour : 'brown', animal: 'fox', animal2: 'dog'});
 ```

+You will end up with the text

+The quick brown fox jumped over the lazy dog

 ## Extra
 you can also pass in the PROPMANENV environment programmatically